The following material is copyrighted by Rachel LaMar ©2011 ©2012 ©2013 ©2014 ©2015 ©2016

 With a foreclosure, your credit score will be hit much harder, as it will show that you were unable to fulfill a financial responsibility.
 This can result in the inability to repurchase for possibly 7 years or longer.
 Consult with your financial adviser before deciding whether to short sale.

-Under the Mortgage Forgiveness Debt Relief Act of 2007*, with a short sale you will not be liable for taxes on the capital gain (the difference between what you sold the property for and what you owed).
-Furthermore, in California a lender is not allowed to pursue you legally if it approves a short sale.
-Consult with your accountant or financial adviser to see how your taxes may be affected before deciding to short sale.
+Tax Ramifications Under the Mortgage Forgiveness Debt Relief Act of 2007*, with a short sale a borrower was not liable for taxes on the capital gain (the difference between what you sold the property for and what you owed).
+However, as of January 1, 2014 this act expired and has not yet been retroactively extended.
+In some states, like California, a lender is not allowed to pursue you legally if it approves a short sale.
+Consult with your accountant or financial adviser to see how your taxes may be affected before deciding to short sell your home.

 *The Mortgage Forgiveness Debt Relief Act requirements: it only applies to your principal residence (cannot be investment property or a 2nd home), and only to the original purchase price, plus improvements on your principal residence; there is a limit to the debt to be forgiven – of $2,000,000; there may be a possibility of taxation at a later date – discuss with your accountant.

-IMPORTANT: this act is set to expire on December 31, 2013.
-Unless it is renewed, any short sale that closes after that date could subject you to taxation on the difference between the sales price and what you owe (e.g. if you owe $300,000 and sell your home via a bank-approved short sale for $250,000, you could be taxed on the $50,000 difference.
+IMPORTANT: this act usually expires on December 31 of each yer, but has been renewed every year for the last several years.
+If it is not renewed, any short sale that closes after the expiration date could subject you to taxation on the difference between the sales price and what you owe (e.g. if you owe $300,000 and sell your home via a bank-approved short sale for $250,000, you could be taxed on the $50,000 difference.
 Based on a marginal tax rate of 36%, you could owe $18,000 in taxes).

 1. HAFA.
 The Home Affordable Foreclosure Alternatives program (HAFA) gives qualified sellers up to $3000 at closing.
 This program applies to both short sales and deeds in lieu of foreclosure.
 There are requirements to qualify, so discuss with your Realtor.
 For more information visit http://www.makinghomeaffordable.gov/programs/exit-gracefully/Pages/hafa.aspx